DimonSmart/StringDiff/README.md

 #### Parameters

-- `MinCommonLength (int)`: Forces the differ to report longer changes.
-For example, if set to 10 (phone number length), the differ will prefer not to report single-letter changes.
+- `Tokenizer (ITokenizer?)`: The tokenizer to use for splitting text into tokens.
+If `null`, the default SimpleTokenizer will be used.
-- `TokenBoundaryDetector (ITokenBoundaryDetector<string>?)`: The token boundary detector to use for detecting word or other token boundaries.
-If `null`, the default character-by-character tokenization will be used.
+- `EntityDetectors (IEnumerable<IEntityDetector>?)`: Optional collection of entity detectors for recognizing special tokens like emails or phone numbers.

 ### TextDiff Class